 Often overshadowed by neighbouring Banff, Canmore is a small city on the edge of the magnificent Canadian Rockies that is becoming harder to overlook.
 It began as a coal town but is now a large tourism magnet all on its own.
-It’s a hub for a number of provincial parks like Kananaskis and Spray Lakes where the countless outdoor adventures can keep you busy for days.
+It’s a hub for several provincial parks like Kananaskis and Spray Lakes, where countless outdoor adventures can keep you busy for days.
 And with an impressive amount of things to do in Canmore itself, the town’s attractions will cement your desire to return again and again.

 Personally, Canmore has fast become one of our favourite places in Alberta to explore the Rockies without feeling part of an overrun tourist mecca.
 After spending a month there recently, we sampled a lot and have outlined many of our favourite stops and activities below.

 Canmore is located on the traditional lands of Treaty 7 Territory, including the Stoney Nakoda Nations of Wesley, Chiniki and Bearspaw; three Nations of the Blackfoot Confederacy: the Pikani, Kainai, and Siksika; and the Tsuu T’ina of the Dene people.
 Canmore is also shared with the Métis Nation of Alberta, Region III.

 The city of Canmore is located just off Highway 1, 103 km west of Calgary and just a few kilometres from the gates into Banff National Park.
 You can also take the more scenic route, Highway 1A from Calgary to Canmore, but it will add an extra 15 minutes.